fr4iser90/NCC-HackathonManager/tasks.md

 -   [TODO] Unit and integration tests for new features.
 -   [TODO] Review `banner_url` import in `routers/hackathons.py` (seems unused).
 -   [TODO] Investigate and resolve any Pylance/linter errors (e.g., the previous indentation warning in `routers/projects.py` if it reappears after API stability).
+-   [IN PROGRESS] Keep backend and frontend in sync as new features/roles are added.